BlenderHQ/path_tool/README.md

 * Brought back module reload support.

 * Added localization support, with initial `uk_UA` translations.
 Users can create their own translations in other languages ​​using fields from this dictionary.

+* Now, while working with paths, the addon's UI will become inactive, as access to it is not possible at this time and this should be reflected in the UI.

 <details><summary>
 <b>Version 3.4.1</b>